sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/events-react/README.md

 <button onClick={setCount}>Increment Count</button>
 ```

-Will set the value of `count` to the `event` object when clicked.
+Will set the value of `count` to the `event` object when clicked, which is not what you want.
 This code:

 ```jsx
 <button onClick={setCount(count + 1)}>Increment Count</button>